 My heart longs for him the moment he is out of sight, just as it always does.

 I throw my laptop off my lap and bolt to the trash can.
 Emptying my stomach’s contents makes me feel better physically, but it makes my mind enter warp speed.
-When I’m unable to recall the date of my last period, another wave of nausea hits me.
+As I struggle to recall the date of my last period, another wave of nausea hits me.

 Our drive is silent.
-My nails are no longer existent by the time we reached the nearby pharmacy.
+My nails no longer exist by the time we reach the nearby pharmacy.
 Hannah opts to wait in the car.

-I collect three different brands of tests and drop them into my handheld basket.
-The grocery aisle is my next stop, suddenly craving crunchy peanut butter.
+I collect three different brands of pregnancy tests and drop them into my hand-held basket.
 Unfortunately, there is no self-checkout.
-The middle-aged woman behind the counter eyes me with pursed lips and unrestrained judgment as she scans and bags my purchases.
+The middle-aged woman behind the counter eyes me with pursed lips and unrestrained judgment as she scans and bags my selections.

-“Do you want me to go to the bathroom with you or--?”
-My roommate asks once we reach our room.
+“Do you want me to go to the bathroom with you or...?”
+My roommate asks more out of courtesy than desire.